Dental Root Canals

-Pulp can become infected because of an untreated cavity or severe trauma to the tooth, which has caused it to fracture and decay to set in.
-If the infection is at a stage that the dentist has to remove the tooth, the patient will undergo a root canal.
+The pulp can become infected because of an untreated cavity or severe trauma to the tooth, which has caused it to fracture and decay to set in.
+If the infection is at the dentist's stage to remove the tooth, the patient will undergo a root canal.
 A root canal is a process of removing the damage in the pulp and restoring your tooth to its full strength.

 Signs you may have an infection and need a root canal include:

 - Tooth discoloration (this is the infection showing through your enamel).

 - Swelling and pimples on the gums.

 If you have any of these symptoms, give us a call, and we will get you in our office for an examination.
 Don't wait to be seen!

 We will use a local anesthetic to begin the procedure to numb the tooth.
 If you are particularly nervous about the process, ask us about our different sedation options.
 At 3rd South Dental, you can rest assured you are in the best hands for this procedure.
 Our dentists understand a patient's anxiety towards this treatment and will do everything possible to be comfortable.

 The dentist will then use a small drill to open the top of the tooth.
 We will remove all of the damaged and infected pulp.
 The dentist will then thoroughly clean up and dry the root canal.
 Once the chamber is clean and dry, the dentist will fill it with a rubber-like temporary filling.
 After a few weeks, a permanent crown will be placed on the tooth to complete the restoration.
 Your tooth will once again be strong and healthy.
 You can return to eating your everyday meals and using your tooth to full capacity!